bjornregnell/taggy/README.md

 * `taggy` is an easy-to-use library for **tagging structured text**, see [example below](https://github.com/bjornregnell/taggy#how-to-use-taggy).

 * With `taggy` you can make **good-looking slides** in pdf via latex.
 See example [here](https://github.com/bjornregnell/taggy/releases/download/v0.0.5/out.pdf).
 Future plans include generation of markdown and html.
+Contributions welcome.

 * `taggy` is a zero-dependency [Scala 3](https://docs.scala-lang.org/scala3/new-in-scala3.html) micro-library that shows how you can construct a concise and type-safe embedded DSL using a modern Scala abstraction mechanism called [**Contextual Abstraction**](https://docs.scala-lang.org/scala3/reference/contextual/index.html)